RJZheng1/Final-Project/README.md

 Top-down tile-based turn-based RPG with randomly generated maps and perma-death.
 The goal is to find the stairs to go down the dungeon to find the treasure.

+Controls:
+7 8 9    Use the numpad to move or attack.
+ \:/     Use 5 to wait a turn.
+4-5-6
+ /:\
+1 2 3
+If you are on a tile with loot on it, press the letter corresponding to each item to equip that item and drop your current item onto the floor.

 History:

 	Post Winter Break: